Little Malcolm: Production

+Background

-An Apple Films project, Little Malcolm was the first feature film produced by former Beatle George Harrison.
-The film was shot primarily in Lancashire, in the north of England, during February and March 1973.
-Harrison supplied incidental music for the soundtrack and, after being introduced to the duo Splinter by their manager Mal Evans, produced their song "Lonely Man" for inclusion in a pivotal scene.
+An Apple Films project, Little Malcolm was the first feature film executive produced by former Beatle George Harrison.

 Like many of Apple's film and recording projects, production on Little Malcolm was then jeopardised by lawsuits pertaining to Harrison, John Lennon and Ringo Starr's severing of ties with manager Allen Klein.
 Speaking in 2011, Cooper said that Harrison "fought for a very long time to extract Little Malcolm from the official receivers", adding that its entry in the Berlin festival was only possible because the festival was an artistic forum and not finance-related.

-After what Cooper described as an "incredible" reception at Berlin for "this very British film", Little Malcolm went on to win a gold medal at the Atlanta Film Festival in August 1974.
+Shooting

+The film was shot primarily in Lancashire, in the north of England, during February and March 1973.